 BA Hons Journalism

-The BA Journalism focuses on developing the technical and theoretical skills required for working in radio, television and online journalism.
-Intensive training in practical skills is complemented by options allowing students to explore broader communications environments, including online and multimedia journalism, documentary production, political journalism, and the creative and cultural industries.
+The BA Journalism focuses on developing the technical and theoretical skills required for working in radio, television and digital journalism.
+Intensive training in practical skills is complemented by options allowing students to explore broader communications environments including social media storytelling, online and mobile journalism, documentary production and political journalism.
 For admissions enquiries, contact the Admissions Tutor, Ian Bucknell.

 In this Section: